 - The entrance slit is now the least reproducible part of the instrument with variations of up to 50% in slit width.
-Technical tests will take place on September 3 and 4 to check the entrance slit width with the aim of insuring a reproducibility at the 10% level. - Differential tracking is offered in service mode in P85.
+Technical tests will take place on September 3 and 4 to check the entrance slit width with the aim of insuring a reproducibility at the 10% level. - Differential tracking has been offered in service mode since P85.